HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Results and Discussion

 \subsubsection{Following the voxel-based analysis Paradigm}

 Structural mismatches, such as those involving gray or white matter, can result in misdiagnosis or the identification of unreliable biomarkers in neuroimaging downstream tasks.
-Inspired by the voxel-based analysis paradigm~\citep{ashburner2000voxel}, we first segment our synthesized image into gray/white matter using FSL FAST~\citep{jenkinson2012fsl}, to assess the amount of the anatomical information transferred by HiFi-Syn from the real image.
-The results, presented in Fig.~\ref{fig:fsl-app-result} and Table~\ref{tb:fsl-app-metrics}, show that our results are consistently better than other methods, including InstaFormer \citep{kim2022instaformer}, as measured by Dice scores and volume similarity (VS) that quantify the overlap of structures between synthetic and real images.
+Inspired by the voxel-based analysis paradigm~\citep{ashburner2000voxel}, we first segment our synthesized T1 image into gray and white matter in the IXI dataset using FSL FAST~\citep{jenkinson2012fsl}, to assess the amount of the anatomical information transferred by HiFi-Syn from the real image.
+The results, presented in Fig.~\ref{fig:fsl-app-result}(a) and Table~\ref{tb:fsl-app-metrics}, show that our results are consistently better than other methods as measured by Dice scores and volume similarity (VS) that quantify the overlap of structures between synthetic and real images.

+For the T2 synthesized images, we have shifted our focus to comparing tumor region segmentation in the BraTS dataset, as the T2 modality provides rich contrast in tumor regions.
+We employ nnUNet~\citep{isensee2019nnUNet} for tumor segmentation, utilizing this out-of-the-box solution that has been trained on a subset of data from the corresponding modality, excluding the I2I translation test set.
+The results presented in Fig.~\ref{fig:fsl-app-result}(b) demonstrate that HiFi-Syn maintains the highest tumor region similarity and more closely approximates the segmentation results obtained with real images compared to the best SOTA method.